thokis/ArchLinuxARM-Orange-Pi-Zero/README.md

 ###### STEP THREE

 Extract the rootfs onto the filesystem.
-Run `tar -xpf ArchLinuxARM-orangepizero.tar.gz -C root`.
+Run `tar -xvpf ArchLinuxARM-orangepizero.tar.gz -C root`.
 This might take a while, depending on the microSD speed class and/or brand.
 Unmount your SD with `umount root`.

 ###### FINAL STEP